-Report backup withholding and withholding from gambling winnings, pensions, annuities, IRAs, and military retirement on Form 945, Annual Return of Withheld Federal Income Tax.
-File Form 945 for 1995 by January 31, 1996.
+Report backup withholding and withholding from gambling winnings, pensions, annuities, IRAs, military retirement, and Indian gaming profits on Form 945, Annual Return of Withheld Federal Income Tax.
+File Form 945 for 1996 by January 31, 1997.
 Generally, any income tax withheld reported on Forms 1099 or W-2G must be reported on Form 945.
 Any income tax withheld reported on Form W-2, including withholding on distributions to plan participants from nonqualified plans, must be reported on Form 941, Employer's Quarterly Federal Tax Return.
 For more information, including the deposit requirements for Form 945, see the separate Instructions for Form 945.